-A Waste Determination identifies the components and hazard characteristics (i.e., corrosive, toxic, flammable or reactive) of a given waste stream and determines the appropriate number of containers to use for waste collection.
+A Waste Determination identifies the components and hazard characteristics (i.e., corrosive, toxic, flammable or reactive) of a given waste stream and determines the appropriate type and size of container to use for waste generation.
+Completing the Waste Determination Form will also allow for EHS to identify P-Listed waste streams for proper Satellite Accumulation Area management.
 EHS has created a standardized form and instruction page to help personnel with the Determination process.

 Satellite Accumulation Areas, or SAAs, is any area at or near any point of generation where hazardous waste initially accumulates and that is under the control of the operator of the process generating the waste.
 Certain guidelines for SAAs must be followed.

 - No more than 40 gallons of hazardous waste and/or one quart of acutely hazardous (e.g., sodium azide) may be accumulated at any one time (CHP A19.4.4).